mtardy/blog/content/posts/2022-06-12_bh-kubecon-kr/index.md

 ### Presentations

-All talks were recorded and are available on Youtube, most of them aren't available as extracts yet, but the whole livestream of [day 1](https://www.youtube.com/watch?v=v--rVT4RsCE), [day 2](https://www.youtube.com/watch?v=nhJqaZT94z0), and [day 3](https://www.youtube.com/watch?v=ELPENQrtUas)
+All talks were recorded and are available on Youtube, most of them aren't available as extracts yet, but the whole livestreams of [day 1](https://www.youtube.com/watch?v=v--rVT4RsCE), [day 2](https://www.youtube.com/watch?v=nhJqaZT94z0), and [day 3](https://www.youtube.com/watch?v=ELPENQrtUas)